 Nobility in Feudal Europe

-When you thinks of the medival France and England, what are the first thought that come to mind?
+When you think of the medieval France and England, what are the first thoughts that come to mind?
 Knight's in shining armour saving damsels in distress, colourful heraldic shields, castles and dungeons, joists and constant battling between England and France.
 Then maybe the Crusades, and perhaps a final thought for the poor peasants toiling in the fields.
 Hopefully this webpage will cover, albeit superficially, most of these topics.
 So here goes!

 Introduction - "Nulle terre sans seigneur"